Pedro-HMV/NumOpt/README.md

     def get_global_optima(self, optima_by_type):
         '''
-        Iterates over the list of local maxima and stores the one with the greatest value then does the same for the local minima, but stores the one with the smallest value instead
+        Iterates over the list of local maxima and stores the one with the greatest value then iterates over the list of local minima and stores the one with the smallest value

         Parameters
         ----------
         optima_by_type : dict[str,list[tuple[float,float]]]
             Dictionary of maxima and minima, identified by keys 'maxima' and 'minima', respectively

         Returns
         -------